JazzMaster/LazGFX/README.md

 You should only need headers to understand Pascal syntax.
 The rest is minor details unless you want to sweat those.
 Same for SDL in C. (C is backwards with variables, mind you)

-Q: It seems incomplete...

-A: Not quite.
-Most basic functions should work- for example: initgraph.
-Keep in mind the original code was very primitive.

-Im not "emulating" every function.
-Im rewriting the "most useable".

-Due to SDL quirks, some functions arent (and will never be) rewritten.
-Other take some "off the shelf thinking" to implement.

-I will get to the more advanced functions as time allows.

-I havent really looked at the castle engine yet but one can assume that since it uses FPC, its otherwise "feature incomplete" and they are using straight OGL.

-TCanvas was half-assed.

-SDL provides a bridge (to get to) OGL.
-SDL2 uses OGL QUADS.

-Why do it directly(PITA) when you can use "easier to use" routines?

 Q: I think I found a bug!